Louisjreeves/collectlogs/README.md

 Saturday, July 22, 2023
 8:53 AM

-Thank you for purchasing Collect logs powered by shacollector.bat!
+Thank you for using Collect logs powered by shacollector.bat!

 Basic Rules